chromejaw/soil-classification-model/README.md

 ### Running the Model

 #### Using Jupyter Notebook
-1. Open `soil-classification-model.ipynb` in Jupyter
+1. Open `soil-classification-model_annam.ipynb` in Jupyter
 2. Execute cells sequentially
 3. Modify parameters in cell 6 to adjust training (epochs, batch size, etc.)
 4. The final cell will generate `submission.csv` with predictions